Spherical tokamak: Reducing aspect ratio

 During the 1980s, researchers at Oak Ridge National Laboratory (ORNL), led by Ben Carreras and Tim Hender, were studying the operations of tokamaks as A was reduced.
 They noticed, based on magnetohydrodynamic considerations, that tokamaks were inherently more stable at low aspect ratios.
 In particular, the classic "kink instability" was strongly suppressed.
 Other groups expanded on this body of theory, and found that the same was true for the high-order ballooning instability as well.
 This suggested that a low-A machine would not only be less expensive to build, but have better performance as well.

 In the traditional tokamak design, the confinement magnets are normally arranged outside a toroidal vacuum chamber holding the plasma.
 This chamber is known as the first wall, and defines the minimum distance between the magnets and plasma.
 In a production design, another layer, the blanket, sits between the first wall and magnets.
 The blanket serves two purposes, one is to protect the magnets from the high energy neutrons, which will damage them, and the other is to use those neutrons to breed tritium from lithium, producing more fuel for the reactor.
 However, this arrangement means there is considerable distance between the magnets and plasma, in most designs something on the order of a meter or more.
 This places significant limits on the achievable aspect ratio.

-One attempt to improve the reactor geometry was attempted by a class of designs known as the "compact tokamak", typified by the Alcator C-Mod (operational since 1991), the Riggatron (conceptual, unbuilt) and IGNITOR (construction in progress As of February 2016).
+One attempt to improve the reactor geometry was attempted by a class of designs known as the "compact tokamak", typified by the Alcator C-Mod (operational since 1991), the Riggatron (conceptual, unbuilt) and IGNITOR (construction abandoned).
 The later two of these designs dispensed with the first wall and placed the magnets in direct contact with the plasma; in a production design the blanket would be outside the magnets.
 This greatly simplifies the physical design as well, as the toroidal vacuum vessel can be replaced with a cylinder.
 The decreased distance between the magnets and plasma leads to much higher betas, so conventional (non-superconducting) magnets could be used.
 The downside to this approach, one that was widely criticized in the field, is that it places the magnets directly in the high-energy neutron flux of the fusion reactions.
 In operation the magnets would be rapidly eroded, requiring the vacuum vessel to be opened and the entire magnet assembly replaced after a month or so of operation.

 Around the same time, several advances in plasma physics were making their way through the fusion community.
 Of particular importance were the concepts of elongation and triangularity, referring to the cross-sectional shape of the plasma.
 Early tokamaks had all used circular cross-sections simply because that was the easiest to model and build, but over time it became clear that C or (more commonly) D-shaped plasma cross-sections led to higher performance.
 This produces plasmas with high "shear", which distributed and broke up turbulent eddies in the plasma.
 These changes led to the "advanced tokamak" designs, which include ITER.